 But it was in 1991 that I made my first real trip around Europe and it was that experience that would indelibly mark my professional life.
 I visited fifteen countries, traveled thousands of kilometers and went through a least thirty rolls of slide film.
 From there I immediately understood what my photographic passion was.

 My photography was not born from following in the footsteps of or being inspired by other photographers.
-Rather, I learned by studying the masters of painting and how they understood light – first Van Eyck and later Caravaggio, with whose work I fell deeply in love.
+Rather, I learned by studying the masters of painting and how they understood light – first Van Eyck and later Caravaggio, with whose work I fell deeply in love with.

 The subjects I mainly portray are what I call the “molecules” or main components of travel reportage photography: landscapes, people and animals – all made while maintaining the same level of quality and consistency of style.